 Payment methods represent all the ways an account can move funds to another Moov account.
 The payment methods available for a given Moov account depend on the linked funding source as well as the capabilities on that account.
 For example, if your account isn’t linked to a verified bank account, you won’t have the ability to send funds with the

-After completing micro-deposit verification for a linked bank account, the corresponding Moov account will automatically have the following payment methods:
+After linking a bank account, the corresponding Moov account will automatically have the following payment methods:

-ach-credit-same-day: Can only be the destination of a transfer.
-If an account uses this payment method, it will receive funds within 1 business day.
+ach-credit-same-day: Can only be the destination of a transfer, receiving funds within 1 business day

 In other words, any Moov account with a connected bank account can receive funds.
-However, until that bank account has been verified via micro-deposits, it cannot be used to fund a transfer.
+However, until that bank account has been verified via micro-deposits or instant account verification, it cannot be debited.

 send-funds capability enabled and a verified bank account, the following payment method will be available: